zainabmelh/guide-articles/articles/Certificates/return-a-value-from-a-function-with-return/index.md

 ---
-title: "Return a Value from a Function with Return"
+title: Return A Value From A Function with Return
-parent: "certificates-guide"
 ---
 We can pass values into a function with `arguments`.
 You can use a `return` statement to send a value back out of a function.

 ## Example